Birthgap — global fertility and the timing of parenthood

 Global average (2024): 39.1% · European average (2024): 37.9%

-Ireland's Birthgap Retirement Indicator (BRI) reached 28.7% in 2024, showing a slight increase of 1.4 percentage points from 2023.
-This metric has exhibited an upward trend over the last five years, averaging 21.9% during 2020 to 2024.
-When compared to the 1970s average of -116.3%, the current BRI stands about 145.0 percentage points higher.
-On the global stage, Ireland holds the 24th position among 35 countries, while within Europe it ranks 21st out of 30.
+Ireland’s Birthgap Retirement Indicator (BRI) reached 28.7% in 2024, marking a slight increase of 1.4 percentage points from 2023.
+The indicator has shown an upward trend over the last five years, with a 2020–2024 average of 21.9%.
+This represents a substantial rise of approximately 145 percentage points compared to the 1970s average of -116.3%.
+On the global stage, Ireland holds the 24th position out of 35 countries, while within Europe it ranks 21st among 30 nations.

 Birthgap Retirement Indicator (BRI) over the decades